By: Dipesh Navsaria, MPH, MSLIS, MD, FAAP

 When is my baby ready for a regular bath?

 Once the umbilical area is healed, you can try placing your baby directly in the water.
-Her first baths should be as gentle and brief as possible.
-She probably will protest a little; if she seems miserable, go back to sponge baths for a week or two, then try the bath again.
-She will make it clear when she’s ready.
+His first baths should be as gentle and brief as possible.
+He may protest a little.
+(If this happens go back to sponge baths for a week or two, then try the bath again).
+Babies usually make it clear when they're ready.